mplacko/sparksql2parquet/README.md

 ```

 ### Submit to Spark cluster
-For running spark application see shell scripts inside `/scripts` dir.
+For running spark application see shell script inside `/scripts` dir.